 Consider a battery-powered electric snow blower if you get light to moderate snow.
 Its best for smaller, paved driveways that do not have a heavy slope.
 Also an option for those who are on a budget but need some assistance with snow removal.

-Before deciding on which type of snow blower is right for you, figure out where and when it will be used.
+Before deciding on which type is right for you, figure out where and when it will be used.
 Research the snowfall averages in your region.
 And when you’ve done that, you can move on to deciding which snow blower features are best for you.